Why does risk for suicide increase drastically during adolescence?

 Although research has identified general risk factors for suicidal behavior across the lifespan, research to date has not explained why suicide risk increases so drastically during adolescence.
-A current focus of our current research is to examine how these neurodevelopmental changes may confer risk for suicidal behavior.
+A current focus of our research is on how developmental changes may confer risk for suicidal thoughts and behaviors in youth.

-Cha, C. B., Franz, P. J., Guzmán, E. M., Glenn, C. R., Kleiman, E. M., & Nock, M. K. (in press).
+Cha, C. B., Franz, P. J., Guzmán, E. M., Glenn, C. R., Kleiman, E. M., & Nock, M. K. (2018).
 Suicide among youth: Epidemiology, (potential) etiology, and treatment.
 Journal of Child Psychology and Psychiatry, 59(4), 460-482.
 PMID: 29090457.

 Glenn, C. R., Lanzillo, E. C., Esposito, E., Santee, A. C., Nock, M. K., & Auerbach, R. P. (2017).
 Examining the course of suicidal and nonsuicidal self-injurious thoughts and behaviors in outpatient and inpatient adolescents.
 Journal of Abnormal Child Psychology, 45(5), 971-983.
+PMID: 27761783.

 Insel, C., Kastman, E. C., Glenn, C. R., & Somerville, L. H. (2017).
 Development of corticostriatal connectivity constrains goal directed behavior through adolescence.
 Nature Communications, 8(1), 1605.
 PMID: 29184096.